 Cortney is loved by so many and she is the happiest little girl I have ever seen.
 I am beyond grateful for adoption.

-My advice to expectant parents would be to remember to put the baby’s needs ahead of your own.
+My advice to expectant parents would be to remember to put the baby’s needs ahead of their own.
 Your sweet baby doesn’t have a voice, you are their voice and it is your responsibility to do what is going to be best for that baby.
 I also advise them to seek help.
-There are so many resources out there, so that you don’t have to go through it alone.
+There are so many resources out there so that you don’t have to go through it alone.
 I am so grateful for all of the help and guidance that I received from my agency, my support groups, and my family.

 Do you want to read more stories like this?
 This story is part of an eBook, Stories From Birth Mothers, that you can download for FREE by clicking HERE.
 The eBook contains 23 stories of women who chose to place a child for adoption.
 You will be uplifted and inspired as you read about their experiences.